The Singer Featherweight 222K Sewing Machine

 Collectible, yes - but certainly PRACTICAL!

 Regarding the Motor:

-However, if you purchase a Singer 222K abroad, where the electrical current is 220 voltage, you will need to make the decision to either have it converted or simply purchase a separate voltage converter.
-If you opt to convert your machine, then you will need to either have the 220 volt motor rewound to 110, or purchase an original Featherweight 110-volt motor, the foot controller will need adjusting and the light bulb will need to be changed as well.
+However, if you purchase a Singer 222K abroad or one that still requires electrical current of 220 voltage, you will need to make the decision to either have it converted or simply purchase a separate voltage converter.
+If you opt to convert your machine, then you will need to either have the 220 volt motor rewound to 110, or purchase an original Featherweight 110-volt motor to replace it.
+The foot controller will need some adjustment and the light bulb will need to be changed to 110 volt as well.
 A vintage original Featherweight motor can cost well over $100, and yet it still will have all the old original wiring and no guarantee of how long it will last.
 A rewound motor (a service we offer), while the more expensive option on the front end, is like getting a completely brand new motor on the inside.
 This gives your motor supreme power and assures you of a strong running machine for years to come -- all while keeping the originality of your machine cosmetically.
 A voltage converter is the least expensive option and costs about $20-$30.
 Just make sure you get one that will handle a minimum of 100 watts.
-The downside to a converter is that is a separate unit that must be kept with the machine.
+The downside to a converter is that it is a separate unit that must be kept with the machine.

 Regarding the Case:

 Most Featherweight 221 cases will not work with a 222 sewing machine.
 All Featherweight 222 Sewing Machines are just a fraction taller than a 221 preventing the lid from closing properly in most 221 cases.

 Regarding the Manual: